West Coast Drive: History

 The road was initially a street which formed part of North Beach, which from the 1920s onwards was a coastal village which served as a holiday destination for Perth residents.
 During the Great Depression a tent city was located at the North Beach Road intersection.
 The road had to navigate around the original Hamersley family residence at Beachton Street, but this was demolished in 1961 under Town Planning Scheme No.14 which was drafted in 1959 by the Shire of Perth in order that the road could be straightened.
-In 1967, the road was extended north to the newly built Sacred Heart College in Sorrento.
+In 1967, the road was extended north to the newly built Sacred Heart College, Sorrento.

 Before 1985, West Coast Drive was part of West Coast Highway and connected through to Scarborough.
 However, the demands of massive urban growth in the northern suburbs necessitated the extension of Marmion Avenue to Scarborough.
 West Coast Drive was cut off in Trigg and southbound traffic directed onto Karrinyup Road.

 In recent years, two- and three-storey houses, often with wide front windows and balconies, have been constructed along the east side of the road.